valtix-security/terraform-gcp-setup/README.md

 * `controller_account` - Same value as `client_email`
 * `gateway_account` - Service Account used by the Valtix Gateways
 * `project_id` - Project Id that was provided in the variables
-* `private_key_file_content` - This is the private key for the controller_account (or client_email).
+* `private_key_file_content` - This is the private key for the controller_account/client_email.
 This is required during onboarding of the GCP account to the Valtix Controller.
 The content is sensitive and can be displayed using `terraform output -json | jq -r .private_key_file_content.value`.
 If you are using the Valtix Dashboard, then copy/paste the contents of private_key.
 If you are using terraform to onboard this account from another module, then save the value into a file and use this file as the argument for `gcp_credentials_file` in the `valtix_cloud_account` resource.
 If you are running this from a module, then you can use the output directly
 * `storage_bucket` - If bucket location is provided, create a storage bucket and show the name

 ## Running as root module